bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

-For building iOS applications, most iOS developers use the rule set `rules_apple`. `rules_apple` contains key [rules](#rules) for iOS development which includes rules to build applications, unit tests, and more.
+For building iOS applications, most iOS developers use the rule set `rules_apple`. `rules_apple` contains key [rules](#rules) for iOS development which include rules to build applications, unit tests, and more.

 Head to [rules_apple](https://github.com/bazelbuild/rules_apple) and follow the latest instructions to get setup. `rules_apple` provides instructions to add